Lim Nee Soon

 He was a rubber magnate and was nicknamed the "pineapple king" for being the leading pineapple planter in the region.
 He was also a banker, contractor and general commission agent.
 He was the first general manager of the Bukit Sembawang Rubber Company Limited, formed in 1908.
 Nee Soon and Company was formed in 1911.

 As a Chinese Peranakan, known as "Baba" locally, he was affectionately known as Bah Soon Pah (峇順芭 (Bā shùn bā)).
 Bah Soon Pah Road was named after him.

 Early life

 Lim Nee Soon was born in Kampong Glam, Singapore.
 His family was from Shantou, Guangdong, China.
 His father died when he was eight and his maternal grandfather, a merchant, took care of him.
-Lim was educated in English at the St. Joseph's Institution, and then later, at the Anglo Chinese School.
+Lim was educated in English at the St. Joseph's Institution, and then later, at the Qifa Primary School.

 Career

 Lim was one of the pioneers that opened up Sembawang.
 He served on the Rural Board from 1913 to 1921 and was also appointed a Justice of Peace.
 In the field of education, he was one of the founders of The Chinese High School and also a member of the Raffles College Committee.

 He was the President of the Singapore Chinese Chamber of Commerce for two periods, from 1921-1922, and 1925-1926.